Elvis Andrus Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 24th in the league.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.76).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.75).

-- Athletics pitchers combine to surrender the fifth-most home runs in baseball (172 total, 1.4 per game).
+- The Athletics surrender the fifth-most home runs in baseball (175 total, 1.4 per game).

-- Waldichuk (2-7) gets the starting nod for the Athletics in his 18th start of the season.
-He's put together a 5.91 ERA in 105 2/3 innings pitched, with 107 strikeouts.

-- The lefty last appeared on Sunday against the Baltimore Orioles, when he went 5 2/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.